Tesla, Inc. (NASDAQ:TSLA) is Kessler Investment Group LLC’s 7th Largest Position

-Kessler Investment Group LLC boosted its position in Tesla, Inc. (NASDAQ:TSLA) by 6,512.9% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 5,621 shares of the electric vehicle producer’s stock after buying an additional 5,536 shares during the quarter.
-Tesla makes up approximately 4.9% of Kessler Investment Group LLC’s portfolio, making the stock its 7th biggest position.
-Kessler Investment Group LLC’s holdings in Tesla were worth $3,754,000 at the end of the most recent quarter.
+Kessler Investment Group LLC lifted its holdings in shares of Tesla, Inc. (NASDAQ:TSLA) by 6,512.9% in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 5,621 shares of the electric vehicle producer’s stock after purchasing an additional 5,536 shares during the quarter.
+Tesla accounts for approximately 4.9% of Kessler Investment Group LLC’s portfolio, making the stock its 7th largest position.
+Kessler Investment Group LLC’s holdings in Tesla were worth $3,754,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also recently modified their holdings of TSLA.
-OLD Mission Capital LLC purchased a new stake in Tesla in the third quarter worth approximately $258,000.
-Sage Mountain Advisors LLC bought a new stake in Tesla in the fourth quarter valued at approximately $321,000.
-Eagle Capital Management LLC bought a new stake in Tesla in the fourth quarter valued at approximately $229,000.
-Fisher Asset Management LLC lifted its position in Tesla by 26.3% in the fourth quarter.
-Fisher Asset Management LLC now owns 4,520 shares of the electric vehicle producer’s stock valued at $3,190,000 after purchasing an additional 941 shares during the last quarter.
-Finally, Fiduciary Trust Co. lifted its position in Tesla by 6.9% in the fourth quarter.
-Fiduciary Trust Co. now owns 1,339 shares of the electric vehicle producer’s stock valued at $944,000 after purchasing an additional 86 shares during the last quarter.
-41.37% of the stock is owned by institutional investors and hedge funds.
+Other hedge funds and other institutional investors have also modified their holdings of the company.
+Flagship Private Wealth LLC purchased a new position in shares of Tesla during the fourth quarter worth about $26,000.
+Clear Investment Research LLC purchased a new position in shares of Tesla during the fourth quarter worth about $26,000.
+Psagot Investment House Ltd. purchased a new stake in Tesla in the fourth quarter worth approximately $28,000.
+Veritas Investment Partners UK Ltd. purchased a new stake in Tesla in the fourth quarter worth approximately $28,000.
+Finally, Highlander Capital Management LLC purchased a new stake in Tesla in the fourth quarter worth approximately $35,000.
+41.37% of the stock is owned by institutional investors.

-TSLA has been the subject of several recent research reports.
-Wells Fargo & Company initiated coverage on Tesla in a research report on Monday, May 24th.
-They issued an “equal weight” rating and a $590.00 price objective for the company.
-Jefferies Financial Group restated a “hold” rating and set a $700.00 target price (down previously from $775.00) on shares of Tesla in a report on Monday, March 29th.
-Morgan Stanley upped their target price on Tesla to $900.00 and gave the company an “overweight” rating in a report on Wednesday, April 28th.
-Credit Suisse Group restated a “neutral” rating and set a $800.00 target price on shares of Tesla in a report on Tuesday, April 27th.
-Finally, Wedbush restated a “buy” rating and set a $1,000.00 target price on shares of Tesla in a report on Friday, April 9th.
-Eleven investment analysts have rated the stock with a sell rating, twelve have given a hold rating, twelve have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-The company has an average rating of “Hold” and a consensus target price of $455.19.

 Tesla Company Profile